-For purposes of measuring the net pension liability, deferred outflows and inflows of resources, and pension expense, City specific information about its Fiduciary Net Position in the Texas Municipal Retirement System (TMRS) and additions to/deductions from TMRS's Fiduciary Net Position have been determined on the same basis as they are reported by TMRS.
-For this purpose, plan contributions are legally due.
+For purposes of measuring the net pension liability, pension deferred outflows and inflows of resources, and pension expense, City specific information about its Fiduciary Net Position in the Texas Municipal Retirement System (TMRS) and additions to/deductions from TMRS's Fiduciary Net Position have been determined on the same basis as they are reported by TMRS.
+For this purpose, plan contributions are recognized in the period that compensation is reported for the employee, which is when contributions are legally due.
 Benefit payments and refunds are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.